Ipstenu/ban-hammer/readme.txt

 Many thanks are due to WP-Deadbolt, for making me think about SQL and TTC for StopForumSpam integration.
 MASSIVE credit to Travis Hamera for the StopForumSpam/cURL fix!
 And then props to Helen Hou-Sandí for not using curl at all.
 Protip?
 Use <a href="http://planetozh.com/blog/2009/08/how-to-make-http-requests-with-wordpress/">WP_http</a> instead!

 ==Changelog==

+= 2.6.1 =
+* January 2018 by Ipstenu
+* Formatting changes
+* Stopped non-admins from seeing settings links and notifications

 = 2.6 =
 * February 2017 by Ipstenu